S-a-b-b-i-R/Quads/README.md

 # Quads
 Pygame
->> learning the pygame module by workin on a real project
+>> learning the pygame module by working on a real project
 >> inspired by https://www.youtube.com/watch?v=UYgyRArKDEs